yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 Someone may say that daily stand-ups are a perfect place and time to exchange information among programmers, not just to inform the Scrum master and get his feedback.
-Again, we have the same argument here&mdash;why can't they exchange information when it's required, during the day?
+Again, we have the same argument here---why can't they exchange information when it's required, during the day?
 Why do we need to put 10 people together every morning to discuss something that concerns only five of them?
 I can answer.